bbkane/bbkane.github.io/_posts/2018-08-20-My-Favorite-Text-Diagram-Tools.md

 useful command I've found is `PlantUML: Preview Current Diagram`.
 Just keep in mind that it can take a few seconds to turn a change into a live preview.

+### Exporting PlantUML diagrams to Confluence

+This method even preserves clickable links

+1. Export to SVG: `plantuml -tsvg <name>`.
+2. Paste text into *HTML* macro in Confluence.

 ## graphviz